paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_storage.md

 The `hash` field is set if this item corresponds to one of the requested items whose `type` was `"hash"` or `"descendants-hashes"`.
 The `hash` field is a string containing the hexadecimal-encoded hash of the storage entry.

-The `merkle-value` field is set if this item corresponds to one of the requested items whose `type` was `"closest-descendant-merkle-value"`.
-The trie node whose Merkle value is indicated in `merkle_value` is not indicated, as determining the key of this node might incur an overhead for the JSON-RPC server.
+The `closest-descendant-merkle-value` field is set if this item corresponds to one of the requested items whose `type` was `"closest-descendant-merkle-value"`.
+The trie node whose Merkle value is indicated in `closest-descendant-merkle-value` is not indicated, as determining the key of this node might incur an overhead for the JSON-RPC server.

 ### waiting-for-continue